Air Fryer Sausage Links

 Step 3- Remove.
 Use tongs to remove them and serve immediately.

-I tested every kind of sausage in the air fryer, and they all work beautifully.
-The only thing that changes is the cooking time.
+After testing multiple types of sausage links in the air fryer, I found the method works consistently.
+The only difference is cooking time.
 I recommend double-checking doneness with a meat thermometer.
 Fully cooked sausage should have an internal temperature of 160°F (71°C).

-• Raw sausages: The cooking time is between 8 and 10 minutes.
+• Raw sausages: Cook for 8-10 minutes.
 Personally, I found 8 minutes was the sweet spot for a 5-ounce pork or chicken sausage.

 • Pre-cooked sausage: Since you’re just crisping them up, 5 minutes is usually perfect.